up vote 13 down vote favorite

 I stands for Instant.

-Why doesn't the I stand for "I'm feeling lucky?" – Daniel Vassallo Feb 26 '10 at 15:40
+Why doesn't the I stand for "I'm feeling lucky?"
+Feb 26, 2010 at 15:40

-it does (it is the name of the button) put the browser removed everything after the ' – Hogan Feb 26 '10 at 16:17
+it does (it is the name of the button) put the browser removed everything after the '

-The name btnI comes from Google. – SLaks Feb 26 '10 at 16:23
+• The name btnI comes from Google.

-The URL you'd need is
+The URL you'd need is:

-where "SEARCHTERM" is the keywords.
+where "SEARCHTERM" is the keyword you search for.

 Try this: